cheapsteak/npmcharts.com/README.md

     $ = require 'jquery'

+For non-CommonJS compatible modules you have to use browserify-shim.
+Read more about it [here](https://github.com/thlorenz/browserify-shim).

-## Using JavaScript instead of CoffeeScript
+### Using JavaScript instead of CoffeeScript
 Remove coffeeify transform from package.json file (browserify.transform field)
 ``````
 "browserify": {
   "transform": ["browserify-shim"]
 }
 ``````